Minimistro32/biblical-hebrew/README.md

 ||`he`|`she`|`they`|`they`|
 -->

-> 🧠: This is the procedure I follow, which gets me 78.9% of the way.
-I find 9 facts a lot easier to memorize than 76.
+> 🧠: This is the procedure I follow, which gets me 78.9% of the way.<br>(I find memorizing the 10 facts listed here way easier than the 76 in the chart.)
 > |Step #|Parsing Trick|
 > |-|-|
 > |1) Aspect|Imperfect aren't perfect, so they need a prefix.|